-In my opinion, the financial statements of the Royal Australian Navy Relief Trust Fund (the Entity) for the year ended 30 June 2022:
+In my opinion, the financial statements of the Royal Australian Navy Relief Trust Fund (the Entity) for the year ended 30 June 2024:

-- (a) comply with Australian Accounting Standards Simplified Disclosures and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015; - (b) comply with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013; and - (c) present fairly the financial position of the Entity as at 30 June 2022 and its financial performance and cash flows for the year then ended.
+- (a) comply with Australian Accounting Standards Simplified Disclosures and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015; and - (b) present fairly the financial position of the Entity as at 30 June 2024 and its financial performance and cash flows for the year then ended.

-The financial statements of the Entity, which I have audited, comprise the following as at 30 June 2022 and for the year then ended:
+The financial statements of the Entity, which I have audited, comprise the following as at 30 June 2024 and for the year then ended:

 - Statement by Trustees and Operations Manager;

 - Statement of Comprehensive Income;

 - Statement of Financial Position;

 - Statement of Changes in Equity;

 - Cash Flow Statement; and

-- Overview and notes to the financial statements, comprising a summary of significant accounting policies and other explanatory information.
+- Notes to the financial statements, comprising material accounting policy information and other explanatory information.